softchris/azure-book/azure-functions.md

 > portal.azure.com

-Once logged select the following :
+Once logged in select the following :
 ![](/assets/Screen Shot 2019-03-25 at 20.36.43.png)

 ### Make the choices in the template